Census Bureau Programs

 State Data Center

 In 1982, the State of Utah entered into a voluntary agreement with the U.S. Bureau of the Census to establish the Utah State Data Center (SDC) program.
 The SDC Program is one of the Census Bureau’s longest and most successful partnerships.
 The Kem C. Gardner Policy Institute serves as the lead coordinating agency for thirty additional organizations in Utah that make up the Utah State, Business and Industry Data Center (SDC/BIDC) information network.
 This extensive network of SDC affiliates consists of major universities, libraries, regional and local organizations, as well as government agencies that produce primary data on Utah.
 Each one of these affiliates uses and provide the public with socio-economic, demographic or fiscal data on Utah.
-Click here to view a list of affiliate contacts.

 The Utah SDC program provides training and technical assistance in accessing and using Census data for research, administration, planning, and decision-making by government, business community, university researchers, and other interested data users.